Skip to content

 UPDATE user SET email = 'john.doe@newdomain.com' WHERE name = 'John Doe'

-Example (Update using WhereWrapper):
+Example (update with WhereWrapper):

 User updateEntity = new User();